 The proposed recreational boat dock development and its associated structures are an allowable and encouraged marine related use.
 The project design includes the minimum sized pilings and the minimum number of pilings necessary for structural stability.
-As proposed, the project would reduce the number of dock support piles from 7 to 5 (three, 12" pipe piles and four, 14" T-piles down to two, 10" steel guide piles and two, 14" T-piles) and would not result in any permanent discharge of dredged or fill material.
-Although, the project would result in an increase of overwater coverage of 37 sq. ft., eelgrass would not be directly or indirectly impacted and have no adverse affect to essential fish habitat or federally managed fisheries.
+As proposed, the project would retain the same number and size of floating dock support piles (three, 14" concrete piles) and would not result in any permanent discharge of dredged or fill material.
+Although, the project would result in an increase of overwater coverage of 45 sq. ft., there is no eelgrass in the vicinity and no adverse affect to essential fish habitat or federally managed fisheries is anticipated.
 As conditioned, the project will not significantly adversely impact eelgrass beds and will not contribute to the dispersal of the invasive aquatic algae, Caulerpa taxifolia.
 Further, as proposed and conditioned, the project, which is to be used solely for recreational boating purposes, conforms to Sections 30224 and 30233 of the Coastal Act.